areksds/Classcraft-Bank/README.md

 * Interest distribution system.
   * All interest accumulated can be distributed through the admin panel dropdown.
 The interest per user is calculated by creating a fraction representing the user's balance as compared to the overall bank balance.

-Any and all questions can be directed to me(at)buildblox.net or through an issue on the repository.
+Any and all questions can be directed through an issue on the repository.